ndq3004/RazorPagesIdentityManager/Readme.md

-# RazorPageShopManager: Convert to ASP.NET Core Identity
+# RazorPageIdentityManager: Convert to ASP.NET Core Identity

 This project is currently a plain Razor Pages application with Entity Framework Core and a custom `Login` page.
 If you want to turn it into an ASP.NET Core Identity project without using IdentityServer, the correct approach is to use the built-in ASP.NET Core Identity system with cookie authentication.